 What bottom-rail options are available for the vision blind?

 There is only one bottom-rail profile for vision blinds.
-It's an oval shape and is specific to vision blinds as it needs to allow the vision blind fabric to slide through it as you lift or drop the vision blind.
-Bottom-rail colours match the cassette (headrail) colour and are available in: ?? and ?
+It's an oval shape and is specific to vision blinds as it needs to allow the vision blind fabric to slide through it as you lift or drop the blind.
+Bottom-rail colours are available in: Black or White.
 The bottom-rails like the cassettes are all professionally powder-coated to be durable and create a superior looking finish.

 Is there anything important I need to know when receiving my vision blinds?